myles-parfeniuk/wsen_hids_breakout/README.md

 # PCBWay Sponsorship
 Special thanks to PCBWay for sponsoring this project and providing access to their excellent service.
-PCBWay supports the DIY and open source community as well as students to a large degree.
+PCBWay supports the DIY and open source community as well as students with sponsorships and contests frequently.
 Show them some love and consider having your next project fabricated by them: